alexiscarbillet/ac-electricity/docs/energy_source/biomass.md

 ## History

-Biomass has been used for thousands of years as a source of energy, primarily for heating and cooking.
-However, its use for electricity generation on a large scale is a more recent development.
-Here are some historical facts about the use of biomass for electricity production:

-**Early Use in Small-Scale Applications:** Before the widespread adoption of fossil fuels, biomass such as wood, animal dung, and agricultural residues were commonly used for heating and cooking in households around the world.
-These organic materials were burned directly to produce heat.

-**Emergence of Biomass Power Plants:** The concept of using biomass for electricity generation gained momentum in the late 19th and early 20th centuries.
-During this time, small-scale biomass power plants were developed to generate electricity for local communities and industries in regions where other fuel sources were scarce.

-**World War II and Gasification Technology:** During World War II, biomass gasification technology gained attention as a means to produce synthetic fuels and electricity in areas with limited access to conventional energy sources.
-Gasification involves heating biomass in a low-oxygen environment to produce a combustible gas, which can then be used to generate electricity.

-**Post-War Developments:** After World War II, interest in biomass energy waned in many industrialized countries as fossil fuels became more readily available and cheaper.
-However, in some regions where biomass resources were abundant and infrastructure for fossil fuel delivery was lacking, biomass continued to be used for electricity generation, albeit on a smaller scale.

-**Modern Biomass Power Plants:** In the latter half of the 20th century and into the 21st century, advances in technology, environmental concerns, and the recognition of biomass as a renewable energy source have led to a resurgence of interest in biomass power generation.
-Modern biomass power plants utilize advanced combustion, gasification, and anaerobic digestion technologies to efficiently convert biomass into electricity while minimizing environmental impact.

-**Policy Support and Renewable Energy Goals:** In many countries, government policies promoting renewable energy and reducing greenhouse gas emissions have further incentivized the development of biomass power projects.
-Subsidies, feed-in tariffs, and renewable energy mandates have helped stimulate investment in biomass power generation infrastructure.

-**Integration with Other Renewable Sources:** Biomass power generation is often considered a valuable complement to intermittent renewable energy sources like wind and solar.
-Biomass plants can provide baseload or dispatchable power, helping to stabilize the grid and ensure a reliable electricity supply even when wind and solar generation fluctuates.

-## How it works

-Biomass power plants generate electricity through several steps, involving the combustion, gasification, or anaerobic digestion of organic materials.
-Here's a detailed explanation of how biomass power plants work:

-**Fuel Preparation:**

-   - Biomass fuels such as wood chips, agricultural residues, forestry residues, energy crops, or organic waste are collected and processed to prepare them for combustion, gasification, or anaerobic digestion.

-   - Depending on the type of biomass and the specific technology used, the fuel may undergo shredding, chipping, drying, or size reduction to optimize combustion or gasification efficiency.

-**Combustion:**

-   - In biomass combustion power plants, the biomass fuel is burned directly to produce heat.
-This heat is used to generate steam by heating water in a boiler.

-   - The steam produced at high pressure and temperature is then directed to a steam turbine.

-   - The steam turbine is connected to an electrical generator, where the kinetic energy of the steam is converted into mechanical energy, which in turn generates electricity.

-**Gasification:**

-   - Biomass gasification involves heating biomass in a low-oxygen environment to produce a mixture of gases, primarily carbon monoxide, hydrogen, and methane, known as syngas.

-   - The syngas is cleaned and conditioned to remove impurities such as tar, sulfur compounds, and particulate matter.

-   - The clean syngas is then burned in a combustion chamber to produce heat, which is used to generate steam and drive a steam turbine-generator system similar to the combustion process described above.

-**Anaerobic Digestion:**

-   - In anaerobic digestion, organic biomass materials such as animal manure, food waste, or sewage sludge are broken down by bacteria in the absence of oxygen, producing biogas primarily composed of methane and carbon dioxide.

-   - The biogas is captured and purified to remove contaminants such as hydrogen sulfide and moisture.

-   - The purified biogas can then be burned in a combustion engine or turbine to generate electricity directly, or it can be used as a fuel for combined heat and power (CHP) systems where both electricity and heat are produced.

-**Electricity Generation and Distribution:**

-   - Regardless of the biomass conversion technology used, the generated electricity is typically fed into the electrical grid to be distributed to consumers.

-   - Biomass power plants may be connected to transmission and distribution networks, allowing the electricity generated to be transmitted over long distances to meet regional energy demand.

-**Waste Heat Utilization:**

-   - Many biomass power plants incorporate combined heat and power (CHP) systems to maximize energy efficiency.
-The waste heat produced during electricity generation can be captured and used for district heating, industrial processes, or other heating applications, increasing the overall efficiency of the plant.

-Overall, biomass power plants convert organic materials into electricity through various thermochemical or biochemical processes, offering a renewable and sustainable alternative to fossil fuels for electricity generation.
+Biomass has served as a vital energy source for thousands of years, primarily for heating and cooking.
+However, its use for **electricity generation** on an industrial scale is a more modern development.

+### Early Use

+Before fossil fuels became dominant, people worldwide relied on **biomass**—wood, animal dung, and agricultural residues—for daily energy needs.
+These organic materials were burned directly to produce heat for cooking and heating.

+### Emergence of Biomass Power

+By the late 19th and early 20th centuries, small-scale **biomass power plants** appeared in rural areas and local industries, particularly where coal or oil was scarce.
+These early systems marked the first steps toward using biomass for electricity.

+### World War II and Gasification

+During **World War II**, biomass **gasification technology** gained prominence as a method to produce synthetic fuels and electricity in regions with limited access to conventional fuels.
+Gasification involves heating biomass in low oxygen to produce a **combustible gas (syngas)**, later used for power generation.

+### Post-War Decline and Persistence

+After the war, interest in biomass energy declined in industrialized nations as **cheap fossil fuels** became widely available.
+Still, some regions with abundant biomass resources continued using it for small-scale electricity generation.

+### Modern Revival

+In the late 20th and early 21st centuries, rising **environmental awareness** and **technological innovation** renewed interest in biomass.
+Modern power plants employ advanced **combustion**, **gasification**, and **anaerobic digestion** systems, improving efficiency and reducing emissions.

+### Policy and Renewable Integration

+Government policies promoting **renewable energy** and **emission reduction** have further boosted biomass adoption.
+Incentives such as feed-in tariffs and renewable energy mandates have encouraged private investment in biomass infrastructure.

+Today, biomass is often integrated with **other renewables** like wind and solar.
+Its ability to provide **baseload or dispatchable power** makes it an important component in maintaining grid stability and reliability.

+---

+## How It Works

+Biomass power plants convert organic materials into electricity through **combustion**, **gasification**, or **anaerobic digestion**.
+The process generally involves several key stages:

+### 1. Fuel Preparation

+- Biomass sources include **wood chips, crop residues, forestry waste, energy crops, and organic waste**.
+- Fuels are processed (e.g., shredded, dried, or chipped) to ensure optimal efficiency and consistent energy output.

+### 2. Combustion

+- The processed biomass is **burned directly** to generate heat.
+- This heat produces **steam** in a boiler, which drives a **steam turbine** connected to a generator.
+- The turbine converts **thermal energy** into **mechanical** and then **electrical energy**.

+### 3. Gasification

+- Biomass is heated in **low oxygen** to form **syngas**, a mix of carbon monoxide, hydrogen, and methane.
+- The syngas is **cleaned** to remove tar, sulfur, and particulates.
+- It is then combusted to produce steam, which drives a **turbine-generator system**, similar to direct combustion.

+### 4. Anaerobic Digestion

+- Organic matter such as **animal manure, food waste, or sewage sludge** decomposes in oxygen-free environments.
+- This process generates **biogas**, primarily **methane** and **carbon dioxide**.
+- After purification, the biogas can power **engines or turbines** for electricity or be used in **combined heat and power (CHP)** systems.

+### 5. Electricity Generation and Distribution

+- Electricity from biomass plants is typically **fed into the power grid** for residential and industrial use.
+- Plants can connect to **local** or **regional** networks, supporting grid demand where needed.

+### 6. Waste Heat Utilization

+- Many plants use **CHP systems** to capture and reuse waste heat.
+- This recovered energy supports **district heating**, **industrial processes**, or **agricultural operations**, increasing total plant efficiency.

+---

+## Summary

+Biomass power generation transforms organic materials into electricity through **thermochemical** or **biochemical** processes.
+As a **renewable**, **carbon-neutral**, and **versatile** energy source, it offers a sustainable alternative to fossil fuels—contributing to cleaner grids, rural development, and long-term energy security.